laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

 meaning a successful installation! :fa:`fa-solid fa-face-laugh`

 .. seealso::
-    A 4K resolution and 1 minute long video with 100 zebrafish is also available in `Google Drive <https://drive.google.com/open?id=1Tl64CHrQoc05PDElHvYGzjqtybQc4g37>`_ for users to test idtracker.ai's capabilities on a more demanding video.
+    A 4K resolution and 1 minute long video with 100 zebrafish are also available in `Google Drive <https://drive.google.com/open?id=1Tl64CHrQoc05PDElHvYGzjqtybQc4g37>`_ for users to test idtracker.ai's capabilities on a more demanding video.

 Update idtracker.ai
 ===================